GottaYotta/PixelSDK/README.md

 ✅ Adjust Individual Video Segments and Whole Video Composition

+✅ Programmatic and Visual Editing

 ✅ Press and Hold Photo/Video to See Original While Editing

-✅ Landscape, Portrait and or Square Support
+✅ Landscape, Portrait and or Square Content Support

 ✅ Swipe for Realtime Camera Filters